Talking About Cancer: online course

 Join thousands of people worldwide and learn practical skills for having conversations that can help save lives.

 This online course draws on some of the core principles of our Talk Cancer training workshops, giving learners an introduction to having simple, effective conversations about cancer and health.
 You’ll gain the confidence and “know-how” to separate cancer myths from facts, and encourage people to make healthy lifestyle changes, access local services or visit a doctor promptly with any concerns.
-And the information and communication skills offered may also be useful in talking to people already affected by cancer.

 Talking About Cancer has been developed by our Talk Cancer trainers Gwen Kaplan and Gill Kilgour, drawing on their wealth of experience of talking to patients, families and healthcare professionals.